MicrosoftDocs/minecraft-creator/creator/Commands/commands/gamerule.md

 controls whether entities take damage from falling
 - `firedamage`
 controls whether entities take damage from fire
-- `freezedamage`
-controls whether there is damage from freezing or not
 - `keepinventory`
 controls whether players keep their inventory when they die
 - `mobgriefing`
 controls whether mob griefing can happen in the world
+- `pvp`
+controls whether players can damage each other
+- `showcoordinates`
+controls whether coordinates are displayed
 - `naturalregeneration`
 controls whether players can regenerate health
-- `pvp`
-controls whether players can damage each other
-- `respawnblocksexplode`
+- `tntexplodes`
-controls whether respawn blocks explode
+controls whether TNT can explode
 - `sendcommandfeedback`
 controls whether command feedback is displayed
-- `showbordereffect`
+- `doinsomnia`
-controls whether border effects are shown
+controls whether players deal with the effects of not sleeping (such as phantoms)
-- `showcoordinates`
+- `commandblocksenabled`
-controls whether coordinates are displayed in a world
+controls whether command blocks can work in the world or not
+- `doimmediaterespawn`
+controls whether players immediately respawn or have to choose to do so
 - `showdeathmessages`
 controls whether death notices are displayed
 - `showtags`
 controls whether tags are shown
+- `freezedamage`
+controls whether there is damage from freezing or not
-- `tntexplodes`
+- `respawnblocksexplode`
-controls whether TNT can explode
+controls whether respawn blocks explode
+- `showbordereffect`
+controls whether border effects are shown

 ### `IntGameRule`
 An `integer` to replace the following default values.